Ishra18-hub/Solar-Desalination-ML/README.md

 - how to use Conditional Statements if-elif-els
 - boolean conversion

 ## 13 September 2026
 - Learned about lists, must use second brackets
 - Learned about Indexing how it used for a specific list element, zero-based indexing
 - how to do slicing
 - Learned about a list can be changed and modified (changing lists)
-- List functions. ex: len gives the length of a list, sorted returns a sorted version of a list, sum does what you might expec, min & max to get the minimum or maximum of several arguments.
+- List functions. ex: len gives the length of a list, sorted returns a sorted version of a list, sum does what you might expect, min & max to get the minimum or maximum of several arguments.

 # Future Work
 - October: Machine Learning Models (Linear Regression, Random Forest, XGBoost)